-- ensuring new development fulfils the principles of sustainable communities, providing a well-designed living environment adequately supported by social and green infrastructure; - promoting social cohesion by significantly improving the educational performance of our schools, enhancing the skills of the workforce and improving access to work, services and other facilities, especially for those who are disadvantaged; - maintaining cultural diversity while addressing the distinctive needs of each part of the county; - ensuring all our communities are able to access excellent sporting facilities and health services; - promoting regeneration and renewal of disadvantaged areas; and - increasing community involvement in the development process at local level.
+- ensuring new development fulfils the principles of sustainable communities, providing a well-designed and locally distinctive living environment adequately supported by social and green infrastructure; - promoting social cohesion by significantly improving the educational performance of our schools, enhancing the skills of the workforce and improving access to work, services and other facilities, especially for those who are disadvantaged; - maintaining cultural diversity while addressing the distinctive needs of each part of the county; - ensuring all our communities are able to access excellent sporting facilities, health services and opportunities for informal recreation; - promoting regeneration and renewal of disadvantaged areas; and - increasing community involvement in the development process at local level.

-To improve and conserve Norfolk's environment by:
+To improve and conserve Norfolk's rich and biodiverse environment by:

-- ensuring the protection and enhancement of Norfolk's environmental assets, including the built and historic environment, protected landscapes, Broads and coast; - protecting the landscape setting of our existing settlements where possible and preventing the unplanned coalescence of settlements; - maximising the use of previously developed land within our urban areas to minimise the need to develop previously undeveloped land; - where previously undeveloped land is developed, the environmental benefits resulting from its development will be maximised; - protecting and, where appropriate, enhancing biodiversity through the preservation of habitats and species and creating new habitats through development; - providing a network of accessible multi-functional greenspaces; and - reducing the demand for and use of water and other natural resources.
+- ensuring the protection and enhancement of Norfolk's environmental assets, including the built and historic environment, biodiversity, geodiversity, soils, protected landscapes, the Broads, the Brecks and the coast;; - protecting the landscape setting of our existing settlements where possible and preventing the unplanned coalescence of settlements; - maximising the use of previously developed land within our urban areas to minimise the need to develop previously undeveloped land; - minimising, where possible, development on the best and most versatile agricultural land; where previously undeveloped land is developed, the environmental benefits resulting from its development will be maximised; - protecting, maintaining and, enhancing biodiversity through the conservation of existing habitats and species, and by creating new wildlife habitats through development; - providing a coherent connected network of accessible multi-functional greenspaces; - reducing the demand for and use of water and other natural resources; and - Protecting and enhancing water, air, soil and other natural resource quality where possible.

-Infrastructure and Environmental objectives have been considered together in the context of the Norfolk Strategic Framework.
-The issues addressed are complex and multi-faceted and much of the work that has been done on this subject has been done by working closely with appropriate expert groups.
+Infrastructure and Environmental objectives have been considered together in the context of the Norfolk Strategic Planning Framework.
+The issues addressed are complex and multi-faceted and much of the work that has been completed on this subject by working closely with appropriate expert groups.

 As is reflected in the introductory text in this framework and is recognised in the agreed vision and objectives the future economic and social prospects for the County cannot be divorced from issues of environmental protection and infrastructure provision.
-The quality of Norfolk's environment, both in terms of the countryside, it's historic City and wide the range of distinctive towns and villages it includes, give access to a quality of life which is one of the key selling points of the County and the retention and enhancement of which will be crucial to attracting the growth in highly productive economic sectors that is sought.
+The quality of Norfolk's environment, both in terms of the countryside, it's historic City and the wide range of distinctive towns and villages it includes, give access to a quality of life which is one of the key selling points of the County and the retention and enhancement of which will be crucial to attracting the growth in highly productive economic sectors that is sought.
 Yet, as is also noted, Norfolk's infrastructure is comparatively under developed compared to many other parts of the wider South and East of England and will need significant enhancement if growth is to be delivered at the scale envisaged without compromising the quality of life and environment on offer.

 It would appear that there is a growing recognition of the comparative under development of Norfolk's Infrastructure and a number of announcements have been made about funding of investment in key infrastructure enhancements, especially in relation to transport.
-Table 11 below lists some of the main committed road and rail projects that are planned to take place in Norfolk in the coming years.
-It will be important to ensure the timely implementation of these projects.
+These are detailed later in the document and it will be important to ensure timely implementation of these projects.